deep2web/shippus.world/README.md

 # shippus.world
-A shipping software so good that you will even use it for your private parcels!
+A shipping software that is so good that you will even use it for your private parcels - at least I hope so ;)